The purpose of the Hunter Scholar Award is to promote and support faculty research

 - A private study room in Hunter Library for fall and spring semesters

-- All full-time tenured and tenure-track faculty members
+- All full-time tenured and tenure-track faculty members are eligible for this award.

 - The Hunter Library Scholar Award recipient must develop the project in the fall semester

-with the Hunter Library liaison associated with the recipient’s program/department.
+with the Hunter Library Liaison associated with the recipient’s program/department.

 The recipient will present results the following fall semester separately to university